 We take Scout the Dane up there a few times each week to frolic amongst the overgrown fairways and canine sandpit bunkers.
 There is nothing more blissful and soul affirming than a dog running full throttle across the green, ears flapping, canine companions in tow.
 On days when my brain needs a quick re-wire, we take to this abandoned space once available to members only but now open to all.
 I can't imagine the golf community deriving as much joy from the space as the pack families do.

-And after all this play, life re-affirmed, we go home to my vegan copycat sloppy joes.
-I know, I know…my segues are getting more and more tenuous.
+And after all this play, life re-affirmed, we go home to my vegan loose meat sandwiches.
+I know, I know...my segues are getting more and more tenuous.

 Cooked for half an hour in a homemade mushroom stock with bay leaves, garlic, a combination of spices and paired with roast capsicum, this mushroom-lentil base is full-bodied, robust and truly delicious.
 It is meaty in the best way; meatlessly meaty.
 Even our builders scratched their heads thinking I had served them up beef.

-When my taste buds crave my old ways, these vegan copycat sloppy joes answer the call every time.
+When my taste buds crave my old ways, this vegan loose meat sandwich recipe answer the call every time.
 Meaty, messy and mouth-watering, these little guys are fast food at its best.
 Enjoy.

-- 200 grams Swiss mushrooms, chopped in to small pieces
+- 200 grams Swiss mushrooms chopped in to small pieces (think mince meat texture)

 - 20 grams dried porcini mushrooms

 - 200 ml a half can canned chopped tomatoes

 - 1 tablespoon 20ml soy or tamari sauce

 - a good handful of baby spinach finely chopped